Accommodations for Students with Disabilities

 Appointment hours: Monday-Friday, 8:30 am - noon and 1-4 pm

 The Counseling Service is located within the Health Services building in Queen Anne’s and offers a range of counseling services related to college student mental health and well-being, adjusting to college life, or academic success for full-time students during the regular academic year.
 Appointments can be made at the Health Center or by calling ext.
 7261 on campus, or 410-778-7261 if you live off campus.
+There are no charges for enrolled students for office visits with the Counseling staff.

 Summer and College Holiday Hours